OpenEvalProject/evals/manuscripts/elife-47346/v2/manuscript.md

 ![Figure 11.](https://cdn.elifesciences.org/articles/47346/elife-47346-fig11-v2.jpg)

-**Figure 11.:** Tribolium.Summary schematic showing the different roles of fog signaling during early Tribolium embryogenesis.
+**Figure 11.:** Summary schematic showing the different roles of fog signaling during early Tribolium embryogenesis.

-## Fog signaling has local morphogenetic functions during gastrulation
+### Fog signaling has local morphogenetic functions during gastrulation

 Fog signaling was discovered for its functions during early morphogenesis in Drosophila (Zusman and Wieschaus, 1985; Sweeton et al., 1991), but doubts were raised about whether this pathway functions during early embryogenesis in other insects (Goltsev et al., 2007; Sweeton et al., 1991; Urbansky et al., 2016; Zusman and Wieschaus, 1985).
 Here, we have shown that Fog signaling also functions during early development in a beetle, and that disruption of this pathway causes severe embryo-wide defects.